 - bearing the title of professor, assistant professor or equivalent in their institution of origin;

-- supported by an education or research unit from the University of Bordeaux or one of the IdEx partners (assistance in finding an appropriate host unit may be provided);
+- supported by an education or research unit from the University of Bordeaux or one of the IdEx université de Bordeaux partners;

 - proposing a project with a clear impact in terms of the site’s education, research and international policy;